FDio/csit/docs/report/vpp_functional_tests/csit_release_notes.rst

      on CSIT wiki page
      `Design_Optimizations <https://wiki.fd.io/view/CSIT/Design_Optimizations>`_;

-   - For more detail see the CSIT Framework Design section in this report;
+   - For more detail see the :ref:`CSIT Framework Design <csit-design>` section in this report;

 Known Issues
 ------------